Protect Yourself From a Stalker

 Your safety is of the utmost importance when you're dealing with a stalker, whether it's your narcissistic ex or someone else.
 As I've been researching the subject, I've discovered a really cool concept called Stalker Sacks.
 These are physical bags of resources and...

 So, I got an email from a reader, and I'm sharing it with his permission.
 There's a bit of confusion on whether or not he's being cheated on by his wife - and if he's NOT, it looks like he may be stalking her.
 I want my readers to know that the only reason I am...

 When you're dealing with a narcissistic toxic ex, you may be constantly stressed about your safety, especially if they have a tendency to stalk you.
 Some of my clients have even said that narcissists have broken into their homes to either gaslight them or steal from...

+Are you being stalked by a narcissistic ex?
 If you're dealing with a toxic ex, chances are you've got enough anxiety already.
 And if you can't afford a traditional home security system, you may be constantly stressing about your safety.
-This is not good for your physical or mental health.
-But there's good news...
+This is not good for your...

 Are you worried that your narcissist is gaslighting you through technology?
 If so, you need to know the inside track on spy cameras, also known simply as spy cams.
 Perform a standard search online and you will be surprised with the results.
 It is amazing where they...

 Dear SPANily, Due to what I see as a serious issue, I've created a new set of resources for you.
 As you may or may not be aware, many toxic relationships end in stalking.
 In fact, many survivors of narcissistic abuse are stalked during the relationship and after as...